LuxenDM/Helium/API Tracker.md

 Other than a different image and 'segmented' value, all behavior is the same as clearframe

 ### helium.primitives.highlite_panel
 An image used internally for 'highlite on mouse hover' behavior.
-May be deprecated.

 ### helium.primitives.progressbar
 A set of basic preset values for an iup.progressbar